perara/wg-manager/README.md

 The wg-manager provides an easy-to-use graphical web interface to import, setup, and manage WireGuard server(s).
 [See Here](https://github.com/perara/wg-manager#Showcase)

+## Contributions
+All contributions are very much appreciated, and please, to ease the merging process, target your pull requests to the [development] branch (https://github.com/perara/wg-manager/tree/dev) branch to prevent merge conflicts.
+Thanks!

+## Features

 The features of wg-manager includes:

 **Server**